Factbox: Italy cabinet approves tough austerity plan

 REFORMS

-* A liberalization of national labor contracts giving greater scope to strike accords at the company or local level.
+* A liberalisation of national labour contracts giving greater scope to strike accords at the company or local level.